 The regulations allow for more or less fees to be payable where substantially more or less work is required.
 Additional or reduced fees are evaluated under our fee variations process and are subject to PSAA approval.
 Where the change in audit work is required on an ongoing basis, we update the fee scale at the next opportunity to reflect the change.
 In this way we aim to ensure that all fees are systematically updated on a regular basis for any changing audit work requirements.
 In contrast, non-recurrent changes continue to be dealt with through one-off fee variations each year.

-PSAA can approve proposed variations to the scale fee for an individual opted-in authority, to reflect changes in circumstances.
+We can approve proposed variations to the scale fee for an individual opted-in authority, to reflect changes in circumstances.
 We obtain updated fee information from appointed auditors, and explanations for any proposed variations from the scale fee, on a regular basis.
 We consider the reasonableness of the explanations provided by auditors before agreeing to any variation to the scale fee.
-Our procedure for dealing with fee variations is detailed here: PSAA fee variation process.
+Visit our fee variation page to learn more.

 Scale fees are based on the expectation that audited bodies are able to provide the auditor with complete and materially accurate financial statements, with supporting working papers, within agreed timeframes.

-PSAA will charge fees for considering objections from the point at which auditors accept an objection as valid, or any special investigations such as those arising from disclosures under the Public Interest Disclosure Act 1998, as a variation to the scale fee.
+A variation to the scale fee will be charged from the point at which auditors accept an objection as valid, or any special investigations such as those arising from disclosures under the Public Interest Disclosure Act 1998.